joeynor/OSProject/README.md

 1. What is the output of step 5 above, explain the error? ***(1 mark)*** <br>
    <img src="./images/step5_output.png" width="70%"> <br>

-**_`The error occured because the connection to the server was refused which means that  .
-This is expected because your container is running in isolation which includes networking.`_**
+**_`The error occured because the connection to the server was refused which means that we were not able to connect to localhost on port 3000.
+This is expected because the container is running in isolation which includes networking.`_**

 2. Show the instruction needed to make this work. ***(1 mark)*** <br>
-**_`There are multiple ways to fix this error:`_** <br>
-**_`1.
-Disable Active Plugins: An incompatible or buggy plugin could be the culprit for server-side issues.
-If you have any plugins or extensions installed within your CMS, try disabling them and see if that resolves the issue.`_** <br>
-**_`2.
-Change Your Theme: Like plugins and extensions, themes can be the cause of the error.
-This is most likely to happen if you are using an outdated third-party theme.
-To test whether a theme is causing the error, switch to an official theme made by the developer of your chosen CMS.`_** <br>
-**_`3.
-Increase Your PHP max_execution_time: Some connection errors happen because a script on your website is taking too long to execute.
-One way to address this is by increasing the max_execution_time in your PHP settings.`_** <br>
-**_`4.
-Get In Touch With Your Host: If all the troubleshooting tips mentioned above did not fix the error, get in touch with the web host’s support team.`_**
+**_`To make this work, we need to first stop the container using ctrl-c.
+Then, restart the container and expose port 3000 to port 3000 on the host using docker run --publish 8080:8080 docker-gs-ping.
+After that, rerun the curl command`_** <br>

 ## What to submit